 - Garnet Room

 The Royal Swan Bed & Breakfast has reported the presence of a female spirit believed to be the wife of Dr. Cain.
-Guests report lights being turned on in the middle of the night, footsteps in empty rooms, beds being shaken, cold spots and furniture being moved.
+Guests report lights being turned on in the middle of the night, footsteps in empty rooms, beds being shaken, cold spots, and furniture being moved.

 The Veranda Suite is the suite you want if you're into good haunting fun.
 This suite has reports of people feeling that someone was there, particularly in the bed.
 There are also reports of a woman who rocks in the rocker on the veranda.
 Sometimes, the rocker just rocks on its own.
 The ceiling fan will begin to turn even though the switch is off and then abruptly stop.
 Pictures fall from the wall without breaking.
 Closet doors open and close on their own.
 The room temperature has been known to drop 30 degrees without the assistance of air conditioning.

-Cleaning staff reports having faucets and radios that turn on and off on their own and seeing a woman sitting in a room where guests have already checked out.
+The cleaning staff reports having faucets and radios that turn on and off on their own and seeing a woman sitting in a room where guests have already checked out.

 The Camberley Gunter Hotel

-The 9th floor was added in 1917 and the 10th-12th floors were added in 1926.
+The 9th floor was added in 1917, and the 10th-12th floors were added in 1926.
 The hotel was restored in the early 80s and is operated by the Sheraton chain.

 The Menger Hotel

 The Menger Hotel is located at 204 Alamo Plaza in San Antonio, Texas.
-The original two-story, 50 room hotel was built of limestone in 1859.
-Over the years many additions and changes have taken place with restoration being completed in 1992.
+The original two-story, 50-room hotel was built of limestone in 1859.
+Over the years, many additions and changes have taken place, with restoration being completed in 1992.

-A former security guard reports seeing a man in western attire and a black hat who walked through walls and the elevator would stop on the 3rd floor no matter what button he pushed.
+A former security guard reports seeing a man in western attire and a black hat who walked through walls, and the elevator would stop on the 3rd floor no matter what button he pushed.
 A hotel manager at the Menger insists that Teddy Roosevelt's spirit visits there.
 Maintenance men report doors that open after being locked, hearing musical noises and marching footsteps coming from unoccupied parts of the hotel.
 Housekeeping has reported seeing a blonde woman dressed in blue 30s or 40s attire sitting in one of the rooms.

-The ghost of Sallie White, a chambermaid who worked at the hotel in 1876 and was shot there by her jealous husband is sometimes seen walking around the hotel wearing a floor-length skirt, a bandana around her neck, and a long strand of beads.
+The ghost of Sallie White, a chambermaid who worked at the hotel in 1876 and was shot there by her jealous husband, is sometimes seen walking around the hotel wearing a floor-length skirt, a bandana around her neck, and a long strand of beads.

 Guests have reported seeing shot glasses levitate and relocate themselves, ghosts entering or leaving the elevators, televisions that turn off and on by themselves,

-The St. Anthony-A Wydham Historic Hotel
+The St. Anthony: A Wydham Historic Hotel

-The hotel has changed hands a number of times over the years and is now under the Wyndham group and has been the choice of many celebrities such as Eleanor Roosevelt, President Eisenhower, General Douglas McArthur.
-Prince Ranier and Princess Grace of Monaco, Prince Albert of Monaco, Judy Garland, Mickey Rooney, Lucille Ball, Fred Astaire, Lyndon Johnson, John Wayne, Gregory Peck, Rock Hudson, Arnold Schwartzenegger and Maria Shriver, Patrick Swayze, George Clooney, Demi Moore, Bruce Willis and Matthew McConaughey.
+The hotel has changed hands a number of times over the years and is now under the Wyndham group and has been the choice of many celebrities such as Eleanor Roosevelt, President Eisenhower, and General Douglas McArthur.
+Prince Ranier and Princess Grace of Monaco, Prince Albert of Monaco, Judy Garland, Mickey Rooney, Lucille Ball, Fred Astaire, Lyndon Johnson, John Wayne, Gregory Peck, Rock Hudson, Arnold Schwartzenegger and Maria Shriver, Patrick Swayze, George Clooney, Demi Moore, Bruce Willis, and Matthew McConaughey.